 Roger Dowdy (COAL)

 Courtney Pham (COB)

-The template below pertains to trips that are tied to a credit bearing course AND trips that are academically related, but not credit bearing.
-Unless a college dean states that s/he is responsible for a particular trip, Study Away Programs will manage the accounting of these trips.
-The college dean must notify Study Away Programs if the dean makes the decision for Study Away to manage the trip’s accounting.
+The template below pertains to programs that are tied to a credit bearing course AND programs that are academically related, but not credit bearing.
+Unless a college dean states that s/he is responsible for a particular program, Study Away Programs will manage the accounting.
+The college dean must notify Study Away Programs if the dean makes the decision for Study Away to manage the program’s accounting.
 Of course, Study Away Programs manages all short-term faculty led programs for trips outside the United States.

 All students must sign the Statement of Responsibility, Release, Waiver of Liability & Hold Harmless Agreement posted below.

 Faculty have the option of using a study abroad provider to assist them in planning short-term study away programs.
 Program providers can help arrange on-the-ground logistics so that faculty can focus on teaching.
 A program provider may make hotel arrangements, book flights, organize meals, facilitate guided tours, and arrange guest lectures, among other tasks.
 Please be aware of University Policy Op.5.20 when working with program providers in this document.